 For the long term corrected dataset monthly, yearly and estimated uncertainty data is available for download here.

-Format: year, twelwe monthly values (hours), yearly value (hours), relative uncertainty of monthly value, relative uncertainty of yearly value, absolute uncertainty of yearly value.
+Format: year, twelve monthly values (hours), yearly value (hours), relative uncertainty of monthly value, relative uncertainty of yearly value, absolute uncertainty of yearly value.

-If you using these data we will be glad if you refer to: Source: SMHI and a reference to Appendix 3 in.
+If you using these data we will be glad if you refer to: Source: SMHI and a reference to Appendix 3 in Josefsson (2019).

 Ångström A. (1928), Recording solar radiation.
 A study of the radiation climate of the surroundings of Stockholm, Meddelanden från SMHA, Band 4, N:o 3.
 Stockholm 1928.